LasttoSay/JackJackson/README.md

 # JackJackson
 Test work for Brilo
+To create this page were used BEM metodologi, SCSS as preprocessor, GULP for automation.
-I were using BEM metodologi here.
-Page is fully adaptive.
+The page is fully adaptive.